Americans prepare to welcome thousands of Afghan refugees, even as political rhetoric heats up

 “Fort Bliss is a big place,” Cornyn said.
 “The [post commander] briefed me this morning and said they have more than enough space to accommodate the Afghan refugees.
 My hope is that we can get those people out of Afghanistan that we’ve worked with these past 20 years because if we can’t, many of them will simply be killed along with their families.”

 Sen. Ted Cruz (R-Tex.), who has advocated limits on refugees even though his father emigrated from Cuba, echoed Cornyn during a stop outside Dallas on Wednesday.
-“We have an obligation not to leave people to die the hands of the Taliban for the crime of helping America,” Cruz said.
+“We have an obligation not to leave people to die at the hands of the Taliban for the crime of helping America,” Cruz said.

 But he called for the refugees to be properly vetted and said he planned to hold hearings on the Biden administration’s handling of Afghanistan.
 “We also have an obligation to keep our citizens safe,” he said.